 Perhaps the type of the proceeding should be limited – some people claim that only civilian cases can be permitted online, while criminal cases that handle more sensitive issues be on face to face basis.

-This May, a man was given a death sentence in Singapore via Zoom – this is an emphasis of the complexity and raises many questions and emotions.
+This May, a man has given a death sentence in Singapore via Zoom – this emphasizes the complexity and raises many questions and emotions.
 Except for privacy concerns which can be solved one day by legal tech startups offering designated software for virtual courts – or other protections to the existing video-conference apps – emotions cannot be “solved” using tech.

 China’s legal technology trends and digital courts.